Woefully wageless writer writing for writing's sake. I'm a big fan of 7 Days to Die.

 Go for the Classic

 Attack the head.
-Zombies always take more damage from head-shots, or even head-punches.
+Zombies always take more damage from head-shots or even head-punches.
 Always attack the head.
 You save time, ammo, and have less chance of attracting any more visitors than say, repeatedly firing a gun.
 Panic is your worst enemy and blind-firing, even when set upon, is foolish and an easy way to burn through hard-scavenged supplies.

 Watch the Time

 Keep an eye on the clock.
 This is essential.
 It's easier than you think to lose track of time when scavenging for supplies, or killing waves of zombies.
 Time is taken according to the 24-hour military clock.
-Sunrise is at 08:00, and sun set is at 20:00.
+Sunrise is at 08:00, and the sun set is at 20:00.
 Stay out any later than 20:00, and you have a good chance of not returning home.

 Buildings, while inherently dangerous, also hold potential for weapons, ammo, nutritional supplies, or crafting materials.
 These are a priority to scavenge on your first day and indeed, throughout your entire time playing the game.
 Objects such as desks, cars, tables, cabinets, and suitcases can all be looted.
 The corpses of non-standard zombies, such as the Nurse or Doctor zombie, grant an increased chance of looting medical supplies or weaponry, but even regular zombies are worthy of looting for the new player.
 Trees can be cut down for lumber, plants can be grown and harvested, and other natural resources such as stone can be mined from the earth.
 Even random trash piles scattered across the wasteland can hold valuable survival gear such as shell casings and scrap metal, which can be turned into useful items.
-The beauty about this game is that everything has a purpose, and nothing feels superfluous.
+The beauty of this game is that everything has a purpose, and nothing feels superfluous.
 If you want to gauge how well you're going to survive, before the start of your first night, your inventory should be close to full from scavenging.

 Anything you create such as a building or shelter must be structurally sound and reasonably gravitationally-bound.
 That means, you can't create floating buildings.
 Also, if zombies manage to take out the pillar, support column, or wall of a building that you're hiding in, there's a chance that it could collapse with you in it.
 When choosing a survival location or crafting one, be mindful of structural integrity.
 Be very careful when exploring new areas that look shaky or infirm, there is a chance the floor could collapse under you!